genomescienceconf/genomescienceconf.github.io/access.md

 #### Accessibility

-The John-McIntyre Conference centre is fully wheelchair accessible, though if you have any concerns about accessibility, please do not hesitate to [contact us](mailto:genome2019@ed.ac.uk)
+The [John McIntyre Conference centre](https://www.edinburghfirst.co.uk/venues/john-mcintyre-conference-centre/) is fully wheelchair accessible, though if you have any concerns about accessibility, please do not hesitate to [contact us](mailto:genome2019@ed.ac.uk)

 #### Baby access